rhettg/yakapi/yakapi/README.md

 # YakAPI Server

 The YakAPI Server is meant to run on Rovers to provide an API for it.
+It is extensible by allowing implementation specific software to participate in a Rover software ecosystem using Redis as middleware.

 ## Usage